Muts256/Valdorian-Scandal/README.md

   - Detect the devices that may have been used in the breach.
   - Build a timeline of the breach.
   - Write a report including recommendations.

+Some techniques the perpetrators used can be traced back to the MITRE ATT&CK framework.
+These include

+MITRE ATT&CK:
+  - T1566 Phishing: Phishing Email: Phishing emails are categorised under Initial Access because they are used to gain the first foothold into an environment.
+  - T1041 – Exfiltration Over C2 (Command and Control) Data was stolen from an employee's device.
+  - T1033 – System Owner/User Discovery.
+Commands like whoami were used to identify the username and privilege level

 Lessons Learned:
   - Exploring data quickly – Using Table Name | take 10 is a fast way to inspect table structures and understand what kind of data is available.
   - Filtering and correlating events – Queries like where IP == "10.10.0.65" or filtering by distinct helped me narrow down relevant events efficiently.